 2. Understand the difference between property repairs and maintenance and property renovation/improvement

 The ATO conducts routine audits of these types of claims as it’s common for mistakes to be made.
-One common mistake is for the total costs of renovations or improvements to be fully claimed in the year that they’re incurred, rather than a claim being correctly made over a number of years. .
+One common error is for the total cost of renovations or improvements to be fully claimed in the year that they’re incurred, rather than a claim being correctly made over a number of years.

 As mentioned earlier in this article, if borrowing expenses such as loan establishment fees, title search fees and the costs of preparing and filing loan documents are more than $100, they must be claimed over five years.

 4. Don’t claim the cost of travelling to the investment property